|

 initially given the type number P.T.
 D-15

-The product was designed and manufactured by
+which was then changed to AM5D The product was designed and manufactured by

 the Pye subsidiary Telecommunications,